GatherSpot/MobileApp/README.md

 Users will be able to locate nearby events on a map and filter them out based on their taste and availability.

-Users(initially thought for EPFL members) will have to authenticate through their academic authentication service (for example tequila).
-They can respond to event organizers through a messaging feature.
+Users can respond to event organizers through a messaging feature.

 After attending an event, users can rate it and give feedback for potential future participants.